Research

 Have a Plan

-• When seeking information from a news outlet, try to utilize sources that are within the green boxed out area of the chart to help ensure the most fair, non-biased look at your topic.
+• When seeking valid information from a news source, strive to utilize organizations that are within the green boxed out area at the top of the chart to help ensure the most fair, non-biased look at your topic.

 MEDIA BIAS CHART